Military Finances 201: Revocable Versus Irrevocable Trust. What's the Difference?

 Qualifying for Government Programs

-An irrevocable trust can be used to help you qualify for Medicare or certain needs-based Veterans benefits, if you chose to use them for such.
+An irrevocable trust can be used to help you qualify for Medicaid or certain needs-based Veterans benefits, if you chose to use them for such.
 But there are look-back periods and if you don’t qualify for the assistance, you can’t get the funds back.
 Revocable trusts do not help you qualify for these programs.

 Life is Complicated